Who Developed the PERA Master Planning Handbook?

-The PERA Master Planning Methodology was developed in several stages.
+The PERA Master Planning Handbook and associated Methodology was developed in several stages.

 First, the CIM Reference Model Committee of the International Purdue Workshop on Industrial Computer Systems developed the original CIM Reference Model.
 This team published their results in "A Reference Model for Computer Integrated Manufacturing" edited by Theodore J. Williams.